 1) Being fully awake to the correct understanding of your True Self as this One Divine Source-Awareness, the One Self that arises as all apparent selves and

 2) Being completely free from all selfish or self-centered desires, often called egocentric binding likes and dislikes.

-As I mentioned in the beginning, these two aspects work together to automatically produce the unhindered flow of all the divine virtues such as loving kindness, compassion, peace, humility, generosity, patience, and the joy that comes from giving.
+As I mentioned in the beginning, these two aspects work together to automatically produce the unhindered flow of all the divine virtues such as loving kindness, compassion, peace, humility, generosity, patience, and a divine bliss that holds all human emotions.
 So we see that being fully awake and being completely free leads to being entirely available as a well-tuned instrument in the hands of God.
 In this way, the personal consciousness freely shares the fruit of enlightenment with everyone.